xtinoco/My-Portfolio/README.md

-My first homework assignment

-I have to create a portfolio
+My Portfolio- Week 2 Homework Assignment

+This is a portfolio that I have created to showcase my skills and talents to potential employers.

+In this portfolio I sample some of my best work.